codepath/prisma-express-setup/README.md

 - Provision a Postgres database, deploy the web service to Render by linking your GitHub repo, set `DATABASE_URL` env variable.

 - The build command in Render should be `npm run build`

+## Follow Along

+1. Test the current state of the application (should work)
+1. Fix the `dev` script so it injects the `.env` file
+1. Use helmet middleware
+1. Disconnect the old model and connect the Prisma one
+1. Flesh out the schema for Pet
+1. Create migration files, explain scripts
+1. Alter schema to add `favToy`, run migrations
+1. Inspect the db using PgAdmin 4